 You have to think instead, "Wow.
 I worked so hard.
 Now I am super-sizing my willpower.
 Yeah, me!"

 “If you believe that persisting on tough tasks is energizing rather than depleting, will it protect you from fatigue?
 Indeed yes: when people are led to think that effortful tasks will invigorate rather than drain them, they improve their performance on a later task."

-Get more willpower for weight loss by working on a small challenge like standing up straight.
+Get more willpower for health and weight loss by working on a small challenge like standing up straight.
 Also, believe that working on your food and activity willpower challenges will make you stronger in the log run.

 We covered a lot in this post about willpower.
 But, this infographic will help you remember all the great things you learned.
 Here's to you becoming a willpower ninja!
 (Yeah, I'm helpful like that;-).

 I got a request from a reader to make the infographic into a downloadable pdf.
 I'm glad you asked.
 No email required.
 Click here or click on the image below for a printable refrigerator version.

 Until next time,

 If you’re in, check out the other articles on willpower.

 If you’re done with DIY and want to fix your health and weight once-and-for-all, here’s what you should do:

 We’ll map out your customized health and stress habit plan together.